logicalclocks/terraform-provider-hopsworksai/docs/data-sources/cluster.md

 - **open_ports** (List of Object) Open the required ports to communicate with one of the Hopsworks services. (see [below for nested schema](#nestedatt--open_ports))
 - **os** (String) The operating system to use for the instances.
 Supported systems are ubuntu in all regions and centos in some specific regions
 - **rondb** (List of Object) Setup a cluster with managed RonDB. (see [below for nested schema](#nestedatt--rondb))
+- **run_init_script_first** (Boolean) Run the init script before any other node initialization.
+WARNING if your initscript interfere with the following node initialization the cluster may not start properly.
+Make sure that you know what you are doing.
 - **ssh_key** (String) The ssh key name that will be attached to this cluster.
 - **start_date** (String) The starting date of the cluster.
 The date is represented in RFC3339 format.
 - **state** (String) The current state of the cluster.